tomaraks/enablon/README.md

 ## **Design Patterns and Approach**

 ### **Page Object Model (POM)**
-Although this example does not include a dedicated POM, it adheres to its principles by:
+This adheres to its principles by:
 - Using locators for UI elements.
 - Keeping the test steps clear and focused on high-level actions.